Clustering

 Step 2 — Choose algorithm

-- Mixed (recommended): Works with Numbers, Single Category, and Multi Category.
+- Balanced HDBSCAN (recommended): Works with Numbers, Single Category, and Multi Category.
 Best default for survey data.
+Balances cluster sizes automatically.

 Advanced options (optional)

 - Min cluster size: Minimum rows required to form a cluster.
-Higher values produce more stable groups.
+Higher values produce larger, more stable groups (default: 50).

 You can reset to recommended settings anytime.